-The STACC workshop will be held purely virtually; this allows a large number of students from all across the country to easily participate in the workshop.
+The STACC workshop will be held purely virtually in a synchronous manner; this allows a large number of students from all across the country to easily participate in the workshop.
 Each day of the workshop consists of two lectures and a computational lab.
 One lecture will cover the practical skills needed to complete the computational lab.
 The other lecture will cover how the techniques from the lab are utilized in real research projects and how they fit into the larger picture of theoretical chemistry.
+The computational lab is run using the online platform gather.town, which allows for easy collaboration amongst students and for the professor and graduate student assistants to smoothly answer student questions.
 Students will be taught how to perform calculations in various areas of computational chemistry, such as classical molecular dynamics, electronic structure theory, and quantum dynamics.
 Lectures will be given by the various theoretical chemistry professors at GA Tech, including Profs.
-J. C. Gumbart, Joshua Kretchmer, Jesse McDaniel, and David Sherrill.
+J. C. Gumbart, Lynn Kamerlin, Joshua Kretchmer, Jesse McDaniel, and David Sherrill.

-Format: Purely virtual.
+Format: Purely virtual and synchronously.
 Two lectures and a computational lab per day.

 |10 am – 11 am EDT||Practical Lecture on daily computational lab|

 |11 am – 12 pm EDT||Open work time on daily computational lab|

 Application Deadline: March 15, 2023 at 5 pm Eastern